luizlojaifg/ltv/README.md

     In rails/vue_frontend run yarn install to install node_modules To run the program run yarn watch
     The interface can be accessed through vue/index.html
+    To develop the interface I used Vue and Quasar
+    The code can be found in rails/vue_frontend/src/js In components there is a comonent called ViewShortURL.vue ViewShorURL has all interface's code

 #Algorithm used to shorten url